Get

 Sometimes surgery isn’t an option, or cannot be performed immediately, so we need to know how best to help cats with polyps in a non-surgical way.

-Because polyps can grow through the eardrum, it is extremely important NOT to put anything into the ear that has not been prescribed by your vet.
+Because polyps can grow through the eardrum, it is extremely important NOT to put anything into the ear that has not been prescribed by a vet.
 Many ear drops and cleaners can cause permanent damage to the inner ear, so only prescribed medications should be used.

-Your vet may prescribe a combination of topical treatments to use on the polyps (if they are in the ear canal), antibiotics to treat the infection, and anti-inflammatory medications or steroids to reduce inflammation.
+A vet may prescribe a combination of topical treatments to use on the polyps (if they are in the ear canal), antibiotics to treat the infection, and anti-inflammatory medications or steroids to reduce inflammation.
 These medications will usually be given following surgery as well, to try to reduce the risk of polyps growing back.

 If your cat is scratching or rubbing their ears and causing damage, you may need to use an Elizabethan collar to prevent them from making things worse.
 If this is the case, your cat will be very grateful if you can give their ears a bit of attention.
 If you need to clean any wax or discharge from around the ear canal (not inside the canal), the best things to use are baby wipes to gently remove debris from the ear, and cotton tips—very carefully—to clean the nooks and crannies around the opening of the ear.
 If your cat is particularly sensitive to having their ears touched, put the cotton tips aside and stick with the wet wipes.